iWinston/typeorm-plus/docs/connection-options.md

 * `logger` - Specify a customer logger mechanism, can be used to log using your app level logger.

+* `authMechanism` - Sets the authentication mechanism that MongoDB will use to authenticate the connection.

 ## `sql.js` connection options

 * `database`: The raw UInt8Array database that should be imported.